Is Illegal Pot Shop Crackdown Sputtering as City Appeals a Court Decision?

-The city sheriff shutdown over 1,300 unlicensed pot shops last year, but the crackdown may have hit a speed bump in recent months as the city appeals a court ruling.
-A slower moving state crackdown remains ongoing, but had netted only 59 illegal store closings in Manhattan last year, a spokesperson for the Office of Cannabis Management told Straus News.
+The city sheriff shutdown over 1,300 unlicensed pot shops last year in across the five boroughs but the crackdown may have hit a speed bump in recent months as the city appeals a court ruling.
+A slower-moving state crackdown remains ongoing, but had netted only 59 illegal store closings in Manhattan last year, a spokesperson for the Office of Cannabis Management told Straus News.

 The city was hit with an October 2024 court ruling in favor of an unlicensed dispensary in Queens on due process grounds, which could upend the NY Sheriff Office’s signature “Operation Padlock to Protect” that has been touted by Mayor Eric Adams.
 The court ruling could give unlicensed shops shut down by local authorities the ability to reopen.

-Mayor Eric Adams claimed in his Jan.
+Mayor Eric Adams claimed in the Jan.
 9 State of the City address that the city “padlocked more than 1,300 illegal pot shops last year.
 Thank you Sheriff [Anthony] Miranda.”
-But he made no mention of the court ruling.
+But he made no mention of the court ruling and did not elaborate on any ongoing enforcement efforts.

 In July 2024, officials estimated the the number of illegal shops across the five boroughs at around 2,900, although some unofficial estimates put the real number much higher.

-Queens County Supreme Court Judge Kevin Kerrigan threw a wrench into the city crackdown efforts when he ruled that an unlicensed dispensary owner in that borough had his due process rights violated by the program because he couldn’t meaningfully appeal the immediate padlocking of his store.
+Queens County Supreme Court Judge Kevin Kerrigan threw a wrench into the city’s crackdown efforts when he ruled that an unlicensed dispensary owner in that borough had his due process rights violated, because he couldn’t meaningfully appeal the immediate padlocking of his store.
 Specifically, the NYC Sheriff was able to overrule a hearing officer, which Judge Kerrigan said made the process “a theoretically useless function. ... or even a potential farce.”
 He said that the dispensary in question should be unsealed.

-The lawyer representing the Queens dispensary told Gothamist that the judge’s ruling could give other unlicensed dispensaries an opening to file similar lawsuits of their own, potentially negating the “Operation Padlock to Protect” that was touted by Adams when it first kicked off in May.
-At the kickoff, Adams had a raid that Sheriff Miranda was undertaking in downtown Manhattan shown live during his weekly Tuesday press briefing.
-In the early weeks, Adams was giving periodic updates on the closures but has not mentioned them in recent months.
+The lawyer representing the Queens dispensary told Gothamist that the judge’s ruling could give other unlicensed dispensaries an opening to file similar lawsuits of their own, potentially negating the “Operation Padlock to Protect” initiative.
+At its kickoff, Adams had a raid that Sheriff Miranda was undertaking in downtown Manhattan shown live during his weekly Tuesday press briefing.
+Throughout its early weeks, Adams was giving periodic updates on the closures, but has not mentioned them in recent months.

 Further complicating the issue, the city’s Department of Investigation searched the Sheriff’s Office last September in connection with cash seizures from the padlocking operation, putting further scrutiny on Sheriff Miranda.